Euro zone bond yields fall on concerns about global economy

 A major Chinese asset manager has told its investors it needs to restructure its debt, stoking fears that a chain of defaults could spread through the financial sector and deliver a destabilising shock to China's already sluggish economy.

-Euro area borrowing costs were ready for a correction after the euro area's benchmark Bund yield approached its highest levels in 12 years on Thursday.
+Euro area borrowing was ready for a correction after the euro area's benchmark Bund yield approached its highest levels in 12 years on Thursday.

 Bond prices move inversely with yields.